BaconStrps/GROMACS-File-IO/README.md

 in x\[j + i\*DIM\], j will index (1st) (2nd) or (3rd) and of course, i\*DIM will index i\*DIM.

 You can get natoms by calling the getnatoms() method which will return the amount of atoms (int).
-## Note:
-  In order to use the Trr class you must have the rpc library installed, specifically rpc/xdr.h which includes all the XDR routines to encode and decode information.
-These are the routines used to read/write .trr files.
 # To-Do
 - .tpr file additions
 - .edr file additions